Nixie tube: Applications and lifetime

 Driving Nixies outside of their specified electrical parameters will accelerate their demise, especially excess current, which increases sputtering of the electrodes.
 A few extreme examples of sputtering have even resulted in complete disintegration of Nixie-tube cathodes.

 Cathode poisoning can be abated by limiting current through the tubes to significantly below their maximum rating, through the use of Nixie tubes constructed from materials that avoid the effect (e.g. by being free of silicates and aluminum), or by programming devices to periodically cycle through all digits so that seldom-displayed ones get activated.

-As testament to their longevity, and that of the equipment that incorporated them, as of 2006 several suppliers still provided common Nixie tube types as replacement parts, new in original packaging.
+As of 2006, several suppliers still provided common Nixie tube types as replacement parts, new in original packaging.
 Devices with Nixie-tube displays in excellent working condition are still plentiful, though many have been in use for 30 to 40 years or more.
-Such items can easily be found as surplus and obtained at very little expense.
+Such items can be found as surplus and obtained at little expense.
 In the former Soviet Union, Nixies were still being manufactured in volume in the 1980s, so Russian and Eastern European Nixies are still available.